Status: Draft

 (value, proof)either trips proof verification (proof doesn’t reconstruct to the claimedstate_root) or returns astate_rootthat doesn’t match the block header the client has from a separate trusted source (e.g. another node, or its own block subscription). - Stale reads.
 Responses always reflect the latest committed block at RPC handling time.
 Clients that need monotonic reads should compare

 block_heightacross successive calls and reject regression. - DoS surface.
-Proof generation is cheap (single Merkle path), but a flood of
+Proof generation is cheap (a single QMDB/MMR operation proof), but a flood of

 GET_STATEcalls against large actor states could pressure a node.
-Mitigation: standard rate-limit middleware (already deployed for/actors/{address}/storageat 100 req/s default pernode/rpc/src/rpc.rs). - Absent-key fingerprinting.
+Mitigation:/state/*has a dedicated per-IP rate limiter (state_read_limiter, envSTATE_READ_RATE_PER_SEC) in addition to the node’s configurable global RPC limiter (RPC_GLOBAL_RATE_LIMIT_PER_SEC), both innode/rpc/src/rpc.rs.
+Oversized keys are rejected pre-DB (MAX_ACTOR_KV_KEY_BYTES), and stale-node reads are refused (503) rather than served. - Absent-key fingerprinting.
 Returning an exclusion proof reveals “this key does not exist” deterministically.
 This is the same information already exposed by

 /actors/{address}/storage; no new leak. - Key encoding edge cases.
 Implementations MUST decode